CSS : Cascading Style Sheets

 - Inline flow: How text flows in a sentence. (changed by

-property) - Flow relative: Apply margin, padding relative to the flow of the document
+writing-modeproperty) - Flow relative: Apply margin, padding relative to the flow of the document

 - Using physical properties like

-is applied, the margin will appear at the start of the text regardless of text direction or language
+margin-topdmeans the margin is constantly applied to the top of the element even if the writing direction is changed.
+Ifmargin-block-startis applied, the margin will appear at the start of the text regardless of text direction or language

 - Using physical properties like